undefined-Chen/undefined-Chen.github.io/content/post/sept-2025/index.en.md

 ### *The Blue Angels*

 {{< neodb-review "https://neodb.social/movie/0GzM0AIimqohfnsC2MDN0d" "This is a documentary I saw a while back when I was browsing the IMAX mini-program.
-I'd been wanting to watch it forever but could never find Chinese subtitles.
+I’ve been dying to watch it but couldn’t find Chinese subtitles.
 This month I just decided to stop looking and started watching it with the English subtitles.
 I haven't finished it yet, but I gotta say, the Blue Angels are just incredibly bold.
 I don't think you'll find another team in the world that dares to fly with just an 18-inch vertical separation during their formations.">}}

 ### *Kindness Goes Unpunished*